Nahrin-Malakes/Tool-Racing/README.md

-Just wonderd if I'm able to male a garage managment app
+Just wonderd if I'm able to make a garage managment app